GWM Cannon Alpha: GWM Poer Sahar HEV

-The hybrid version of the Shanhai Cannon was introduced in Thailand as the GWM Poer Sahar HEV at the Bangkok International Motor Show in March 2024.
+The hybrid version of the Cannon Alpha was introduced in Thailand as the GWM Poer Sahar HEV at the Bangkok International Motor Show in March 2024.
 The vehicle is powered by a 2.0-litre four-cylinder turbocharged petrol engine producing 180 kW and 380 Nm, combined with an electric motor with 78 kW and 268 Nm paired to a lithium-ion battery, 9-speed automatic gearbox and rear-wheel-drive or four-wheel drive system.
 The hybrid powertrain is also used by the Tank 300 HEV.

 Markets

 Australia

 The Cannon Alpha was launched in Australia on 3 May 2024, as the first hybrid electric ute sold in Australia.
 It is available in two trim levels: Lux and Ultra; it is powered by either a 2.4-litre turbocharged diesel or a 2.0-litre turbocharged petrol hybrid (HEV).
 In February 2025, the 2.0-litre turbocharged petrol plug-in hybrid (PHEV) powertrain was made available for the Lux and Ultra trim levels.
 In July 2025, the turbocharged hybrid (HEV) was discontinued, leaving the PHEV option as the only hybrid option for the Cannon Alpha in Australia.
+In August 2026, the 3.0-litre GW4F30 turbo-diesel was introduced to the line-up for the Lux and Vanta trims.